 Speed and Agility Clinic: These clinic's is a great opportunity for young athletes to learn the fundamental movement patterns that are imperative for athletic success later in life.
 This clinic is designed to be fun and engaging for your child and encourages sportsmanship and friendly competition.
 This clinic is instructed by multiple former collegiate track and field athletes from various disciplines with real life knowledge, experience, education and sport-specific certifications to help your youngster grow to their full athletic potential!

 Virtual Chess Club: The Liberty Community Center Chess Club has gone VIRTUAL.
 All kids K-12th grade are welcome.
 The goal of each club meeting is to have fun while learning chess.
 Ken Fee will be your coach.
 Coach Fee is a nationally rated player and has taught numerous state and national scholastic champions.

 Dog Obedience: Instructed by Rosemarie von Fintel, these classes are based on the Canine Good Citizen Program from the American Kennel Club.
 Rosemarie has more than 20 years of dog obedience experience and provides proven techniques that will benefit both you and your dog.
 There are beginner and advanced classes where you will work on skills needed in everyday life, house breaking, grooming, problem solving and more.

-Matter of Balance: Many older adults experience a fear of falling.
+A Matter of Balance: Many older adults experience a fear of falling.
 People who develop this fear often limit their activities, which can result in physical weakness, making the risk of falling even greater.
-Matter of Balance is a program designed to reduce the fear of falling and increase activity levels among older adults ages 50 and better.
+Matter of Balance (MOB) s a program designed to reduce the fear of falling and increase activity levels among older adults ages 50 and better.